 - 2 x LCVP (On davits on each side)

-The Yuzhao Class LPD was the largest indigenously designed combat ship of the PLAN, with an estimated full displacement of 19,000 tonnes.
+The Yuzhao Class LPD is currently the largest indigenously designed combat ship of the PLAN, with an estimated full displacement of 20,000 tonnes.
 The cargo capacity is thought to be in the same range as the U.S. Navy Austin class LPD.
-It is estimated that the Yuzhao LPD can carry a marine corps battalion, including 500~800 troops, 15~20 amphibious armoured vehicles, and their associated logistic supplies.
+It is estimated that the Yuzhao LPD can carry a PLAN Marine battalion, including 500~800 troops, 15~20 amphibious armoured vehicles, and their associated logistic supplies.

 The Yuzhao LPD offers much increased sea lifting capacity and operational flexibility not possessed by the earlier conventional tank landing ships (LST) in PLA Navy service.
 With its strong self-contained capability the LPD could operate far from friendly shores, projecting amphibious assets over distance of several thousand nautical miles.
 The large amount of space onboard also allows additional communications equipments to be added for the ship to act as a fleet command and control centre in an amphibious operation.

-In addition to traditional amphibious assault role, the Yuzhao LPD could also be deployed for a whole range of non-traditional missions, like providing a sea-based platform for helicopters to send humanitarian aid to disaster areas and to evacuate casualties and refugees from such an area; or evacuating citizens from conflict zones, or the center piece for a Surface Action Group conducting operations, like the anti-piracy operations in the Arabian Sea.
+In addition to traditional amphibious assault, and air-assault roles, the Yuzhao LPD could also be deployed for a whole range of non-traditional missions, like providing a sea-based platform for helicopters to send humanitarian aid to disaster areas and to evacuate casualties and refugees from such an area; or evacuating citizens from conflict zones, or the center piece for a Surface Action Group conducting operations, like the anti-piracy operations in the Arabian Sea.

-A large helicopter flight deck at the stern is large enough to support the operation of 2-3 medium-size helicopters such as Z-8/AS 321Ja Super Frelon.
+A large helicopter flight deck at the stern is large enough to support the operation of 2-3 medium-size helicopters such as Z-8 helicopter.
 The same helicopter has also been operating from the PLA Navy’s Type 072-II Yuting class tank landing ship, carrying 30 armed troops to the landing zone on the beach, or behind the enemy lines.
 It is also worth noting that a full-scale mockup of a co-axial design helicopter was spotted on the ship’s flight deck while it was under construction, indicating a Russian design such as Kamov Ka-29 has also been considered.

 The ship is equipped with a single-barrel 76mm main gun, which appears to be a copy of the Russian AK-176.
 The gun is located on the bow deck.
 There are four Russian-built AK-630 close-in weapon systems (CIWS).
 The ship is also equipped with four 50-tube 120mm multi-purpose rocket launchers, which could provide large area firepower against shore targets.